Nuclear power in the United States: Possible renaissance

 In July 2009, the proposed Victoria County Nuclear Power Plant was delayed, as the project proved difficult to finance.
 As of April 2009, AmerenUE has suspended plans to build its proposed plant in Missouri because the state Legislature would not allow it to charge consumers for some of the project's costs before the plant's completion.
 The New York Times has reported that without that "financial and regulatory certainty" the company has said it could not proceed.
 Previously, MidAmerican Energy Company decided to "end its pursuit of a nuclear power plant in Payette County, Idaho."
-MidAmerican cited cost as the primary factor in their decision.
+MidAmerican cited cost as the primary factor in its decision.

 The federal government encouraged development through the Nuclear Power 2010 Program, which coordinates efforts for building new plants, and the Energy Policy Act.
 In February 2010, President Barack Obama announced loan guarantees for two new reactors at Georgia Power's Vogtle Electric Generating Plant.
 The reactors are "just the first of what we hope will be many new nuclear projects," said Carol Browner, director of the White House Office of Energy and Climate Change Policy.

 In February 2010, the Vermont Senate voted 26 to 4 to block operation of the Vermont Yankee Nuclear Power Plant after 2012, citing radioactive tritium leaks, misstatements in testimony by plant officials, a cooling tower collapse in 2007, and other problems.
 By state law, the renewal of the operating license must be approved by both houses of the legislature for the nuclear power plant to continue operation.

 In 2010, some companies withdrew their applications.
 In September 2010, Matthew Wald from the New York Times reported that "the nuclear renaissance is looking small and slow at the moment".

 In the first quarter of 2011, renewable energy contributed 11.7 percent of total U.S. energy production (2.245 quadrillion BTUs of energy), surpassing energy production from nuclear power (2.125 quadrillion BTUs).
 2011 was the first year since 1997 that renewables exceeded nuclear in US total energy production.

-In August 2011, the TVA board of directors voted to move forward with the construction of the unit one reactor at the Bellefonte Nuclear Generating Station.
-In addition, the Tennessee Valley Authority petitioned to restart construction on the first two units at Bellefonte.
+In August 2011, the Tennessee Valley Authority (TVA) board of directors voted to move forward with the construction of the unit one reactor at the Bellefonte Nuclear Generating Station.
+In addition, the TVA petitioned to restart construction on the first two units at Bellefonte.
 As of March 2012, many contractors had been laid off and the ultimate cost and timing for Bellefonte 1 will depend on work at another reactor TVA is completing – Watts Bar 2 in Tennessee.
 In February 2012, TVA said the Watts Bar 2 project was running over budget and behind schedule.